sandstorm-io/tos-pp/privacy.md

 ### Data Storage Location:

-All data we collect is stored in the United States, encrypted, on servers at our infrastructure service provider, Google Cloud Services.
+All data we collect is stored in the United States on servers at our infrastructure service provider, Google Cloud Services, which stores this data encrypted at rest.
 Google Cloud Services' [Terms of Service](https://cloud.google.com/terms/), section 5, states that Google will use data stored through the service only to deliver the service; data will not be used in conjunction with Google's other products, including advertising products.

 ### What we do with the information we gather: